Jahans3/blog-josh-jahans/content/blog/ditching-medium/index.md

 Now also imagine if YouTube made other free videos nearly impossible to discover without a direct link and you have the current situation with Medium.
 A situation where people will promote their own blogs, drive traffic to the site, act as a gateway for future Medium users, then be left out in the cold.

-For me this drastically changed was Medium was, it was no longer a medium for communication between independents, as the name implies, but rather yet another large business willing to use a community when it suits them, then throw them to the wayside when it comes to making money and hoping enough stick around for them to turn a profit.
+For me this drastically changed what Medium was, it was no longer a medium for communication between independents, as the name implies, but rather yet another large business willing to use a community when it suits them, then throw them to the wayside when it comes to making money and hoping enough stick around for them to turn a profit.
 This could have been handled so much better.